Growing Lavender: Easy-Care Tips for a Fragrant Garden

 However, its lifespan can be influenced by various factors such as climate, soil conditions, care practices, and the specific variety you grow.

 In my former garden, my lavender plants would only last a few years.
 Looking back, it was planted in a location that did not have the best drainage.
+If you aren’t sure how to check your drainage, dig a hole about 6″ deep and wide then see how quickly it drains.

-Benefits of Growing Lavender
+Growing Lavender Benefits

 A popular choice among home gardeners and gardening enthusiasts, you can’t beat the enchanting fragrance and beautiful lavender flowers.
+It’s a must-have plant for any garden.
+Here are 5 reasons you should grow lavender this year.

 - It smells incredible.